Garret Hobart: Early life and education

 Hobart initially attended his father's school in Long Branch.
-The family moved to Marlboro in the early 1850s and he was sent to the village school.
-Childhood tales of the future vice president describe him as an excellent student in both day and Sunday School, and a leader in boyhood sports.
-Recognizing his abilities, his father sent him to a well-regarded school in Freehold, but after a disagreement with the teacher, he refused to return; He then attended Middletown Point Academy, (later known as the Glenwood Institute) a prominent boarding school in Matawan, New Jersey.
-Hobart graduated at age 15 and his parents thought he was too young to attend college, so he remained at home for a year to study and work part-time at the Bradvelt School, the same institution that employed his father.
-Hobart enrolled at Rutgers College in 1860.
-He graduated in 1863, and was ranked third in his class.
-In later life, Hobart was a generous donor to Rutgers, receiving an honorary degree after becoming vice president and was elected a trustee shortly before his death.
+The family moved to Marlboro in the early 1850s, where he attended the village school.
+Childhood tales of the future vice president describe him as an excellent student in both day and Sunday school, and a leader in boyhood sports.
+Recognizing his abilities, his father sent him to a well-regarded school in Freehold.
+After a disagreement with the teacher, however, he refused to return.
+He then attended Middletown Point Academy, later known as the Glenwood Institute, a boarding school in Matawan, New Jersey.
+Hobart graduated at age 15.
+His parents felt he was too young to attend college, so he remained at home for a year, where he studied and worked part-time at the Bradevelt School, the same institution that employed his father.

+In 1860, Hobart enrolled at Rutgers College.
+In 1863, he graduated third in his class.
+Throughout his adult life, Hobart was a generous donor to Rutgers, and was awarded an honorary degree after becoming vice president, and was elected a Rutgers trustee shortly before his death.